jimbaker/tagstr/docs/pep.rst

 Rejected Ideas
 ==============

-Cooked string chunks by default
+Cooked String Chunks By Default
 -------------------------------

 This approach of cooked vs raw is somewhat similar to what is done in tagged